Brenda Edwards: 2010–present: Stage roles and Loose Women

-2010–present

-In 2010 Edwards announced she would release her debut album in 2011.
-The first single from the album is titled "You Know How To Love Me", taken from the musical When Midnight Strikes by Charles Miller and Kevin Hammonds.
+In 2010, Edwards announced she would release her debut album in 2011.
+The first single from the album was titled "You Know How To Love Me", taken from the musical When Midnight Strikes by Charles Miller and Kevin Hammonds.
 It received its radio premiere on BBC Radio 2 and was released on 15 November 2010.

-In 2012 Edwards appeared as blues singer Bessie Smith in a workshop of a musical about her life.

-Edwards played Mrs Johnson in The Wright Way, a sitcom on BBC1.

-In summer 2014 she played a commentator only seen as a giant pair of lips in the Alan Carr interactive gameshow The Singer Takes It All.

-In 2015/16 Edwards toured the UK and Ireland in the musical Hairspray, playing Motormouth Maybelle.
-In 2017 she returned to tour the UK and Ireland again with Hairspray, reprising her role as Motormouth Maybelle.
+In 2012, Edwards appeared as blues singer Bessie Smith in a workshop of a musical about her life.
+The following year, Edwards played Mrs Johnson in The Wright Way, a sitcom on BBC One.
+In 2014, she played a commentator only seen as a giant pair of lips in the Alan Carr interactive gameshow The Singer Takes It All.
+Between 2015 and 2016, Edwards toured the UK and Ireland in the musical Hairspray, playing Motormouth Maybelle.
+In 2017, she returned to tour the UK and Ireland again with Hairspray, reprising her role as Motormouth Maybelle.

-In February and March 2019, Edwards was a guest panellist on ITV's Loose Women.
+Between February and March 2019, Edwards was a guest panellist on ITV's Loose Women.
 She was then brought in as a regular panelist to fill in for Linda Robson.
-Linda returned in early 2020 and Edwards has since stayed on making weekly appearances.
+Robson returned in early 2020; however, Edwards has remained on the panel ever since, making weekly appearances on the show.

-In July 2019 it was announced that Edwards would be playing the lead role of Delores Van Cartier in the forthcoming UK tour and West End revival of Sister Act: The Musical, with Whoopi Goldberg confirming that the part was being revised specifically to allow Brenda to play the role after being rejected from the original UK casting for being "too old".
+In July 2019, it was announced that Edwards would be playing the lead role of Delores Van Cartier in the forthcoming UK tour and West End revival of Sister Act: The Musical, with Whoopi Goldberg confirming that the part was being revised specifically to allow Edwards to play the role after being rejected from the original UK casting for being "too old".
 (The original versions had Delores as a 23-year-old, contrary to the older character portrayed in the movie from which the musical was based.)

+In January 2021, Edwards joined the BBC's Songs of Praise.

+In June 2022, Edwards portrayed Matron "Mama" Morton in the UK tour of Chicago, as a replacement for Gemma Collins, who had been forced to withdraw from the role due to a knee injury.

+In November 2025, Edwards originated the role of Tanya in the West End production of Paddington: The Musical.